We found 5 neurologists who accept United Healthcare Bronze near Hermitage, PA.

 Clinical interests: Epilepsy

-Dr. Dana Cummings is a pediatric neurologist in Pittsburgh, PA, Monroeville, PA, and Hermitage, PA.
-His patients gave him an average rating of 4.5 out of 5 stars.
-Dr. Cummings's clinical interests encompass developmental disabilities.
-He accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
-Dr. Cummings's education and training includes medical school at the University of Pennsylvania School of Medicine and residency at The Children's Hospital of Philadelphia.
-His professional affiliations include Magee-Womens Hospital of UPMC and Children's Hospital of Pittsburgh of UPMC.
+Dr. Dana Cummings works as a pediatric neurologist.
+Dr. Cummings has received a 4.5 out of 5 star rating by his patients.
+His areas of expertise include developmental disabilities.
+He honors several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
+He graduated from the University of Pennsylvania School of Medicine.
+For his professional training, Dr. Cummings completed a residency program at The Children's Hospital of Philadelphia.
+Dr. Cummings's professional affiliations include Magee-Womens Hospital of UPMC and Children's Hospital of Pittsburgh of UPMC.

 Conditions / Treatments